 Interior of the Church

 In front of the main altar is a marble statue of Christ the Redeemer by Michelangelo.
 You will notice a bronze loincloth on the sculpture.
 He added the loincloth later because there were objections to flagrant nudity.
 In any case, visitors have the opportunity to view one of Michelangelo’s masterpieces for free.

 This is the only Gothic church in Rome.
 It resembles the famous Church of Santa Maria Novella in Florence.
 There are three aisles inside the church.
 The soaring arches and the ceiling in blue are outstanding.
+The deep blue colours dominate the structure while the golden touches promote the intricate design.
 There are paintings of gold stars and saints.
-The stained glass windows are beautiful.
+The stained glass windows are beautiful too.

 We found the tombstones of two Popes here: that of Leo X and Clement VII.
 One of Italy’s patron saints, Saint Caterina of Seina, is buried under the altar.
 Another patron saint of Italy is Saint Francis of Assisi.

 Location of Basilica di Santa Maria Sopra Minerva

 Visitors to the Basilica can easily walk to other well-known Roman attractions: Pantheon, Trevi Fountain and Church of Saints Vincent and Anastasius.
 The area is full of restaurants and hotels.
 Indian travellers can reasonably expect to get vegetarian fare in most of the restaurants.